jasminegao/bitlyAPI_tutorials/README.md

 print data['data']['categories']
 ```
-Here, we use the short url found in the JSON response of the previous example as the `'link'` parameter (however, you may also simply pass any bitly short url like so: `'link': "http://bitly.com/RYYpZT"`) and print out the detected categories for the page in descending order of confidence.
+Here, we use the short url found in the JSON response of the previous example as the `link` parameter (however, you may also simply pass any bitly short url like so: `'link': "http://bitly.com/RYYpZT"`) and print out the detected categories for the page in descending order of confidence.

 <a id="clicks"></a>Getting the number of clicks on a bitly link
 ------------------------------------------------------------------

 Did you know you could view the stats for any bitly link by adding a plus sign (+) to the end of it (like this: http://bitly.com/RYYpZT+)?
 It's just as easy to get the stats and, more specifically, the number of clicks on a bitly link programmatically as well.
-All you have to do is connect to the  [/v3/link/clicks](http://dev.bitly.com/link_metrics.html#v3_link_clicks) endpoint and pass a bitly short url as the `'link'` parameter:
+All you have to do is connect to the  [/v3/link/clicks](http://dev.bitly.com/link_metrics.html#v3_link_clicks) endpoint and pass a bitly short url as the `link` parameter:

 ```python
 import requests